buildingSMART/IFC4.3.x-development/code/README.md

  * Debugger PIN: 155-459-101
 ```

-To load example files from the examples repo, you can clone the sample files
+To load example files, you can clone the sample files into a directory called
-into a directory called examples one level up from this repository:
+`examples` one level up from this repository:

 ```bash
 $ cd /path/to/IFC4.3.x-development